 (2) As local sponsor for Joe Pool Lake, the Authority serves as a financial intermediary between parties that have contracted to purchase water from the lake and the U.S. Army Corps of Engineers (USACE), which owns and operates the lake.
-The three parties that have contracted with the Authority to purchase water from Joe Pool Lake are the Cities of Cedar Hill and Grand Prairie and the Midlothian Water District.
+The four parties that have contracted with the Authority to purchase water from Joe Pool Lake are the Cities of Cedar Hill, Duncanville, Grand Prairie, and the Midlothian Water District.
 The City of Grand Prairie and Midlothian Water District are currently diverting water from Joe Pool Lake, which obligates those parties to make payments to the Authority for both USACE capital costs (plus interest) associated with the project and annual operations and maintenance (O&M) expenses.
 The Authority in turn pays the amounts it collects from those parties to USACE.
-Pursuant to the Authority's USACE contract, the Authority's repayment obligations are contingent upon and proportionate to the amount of water diverted by the Authority's customers in Joe Pool Lake.
-The City of Cedar Hill has not initiated diversions from Joe Pool Lake, and the Authority is therefore not obligated to make debt service and O&M payments to USACE for the water contractually reserved for the City of Cedar Hill.
+Pursuant to the Authority's USACE contract, the Authority's repayment obligations are contingent upon and proportionate to the amount of water diverted by the Authority is therefore not obligated to make debt service and O&M payments to USACE for the water contractually reserved for the City of Cedar Hill.